Secondary History with QTS (11-16) PGCE

 To join this PGCE, you will be expected to have:

-- A degree equivalent to UK first-class or second-class honours (2:2 or above) in a relevant subject from a UK university.
-Other subjects may be considered if you have an A Level in History
+- A degree equivalent to UK first-class or second-class honours (2:2 or above) in a relevant subject.
+Other subjects may be considered if you have an A Level in a relevant subject (or equivalent qualification).

-- GCSE English Language and GCSE Mathematics at Grade C or Grade 4 or above (or equivalent qualification)
+- GCSE English Language or English Literature and GCSE Mathematics at Grade C or Grade 4 or above (or equivalent qualification)

 - A commitment to, and understanding of, secondary education, demonstrating the personal attributes, values and motivation required to train as a teacher.

-Please note, for the purposes of initial teacher training, level 2 literacy and numeracy qualifications are not considered as equivalent to GCSE Grade C or Grade 4 in English Language and Mathematics.
+Please note, for the purposes of initial teacher training, level 2 literacy and numeracy qualifications are not considered as equivalent to GCSE Grade C or Grade 4 in English Language or English Literature and Mathematics.

 If you accept a formal offer from Edge Hill University you will be required to meet the Department for Education’s standards for physical and mental fitness to teach and clearance to work with children.
 Further information, including a Declaration of Health questionnaire and details of how to apply for a Disclosure and Barring Service (DBS) Enhanced Disclosure will be sent to you after you have firmly accepted an offer.